 - If you see other issues, list them at the end as TODOs — don't fix them.

-Step 4: For received oversize PRs, split with Codex’s help
+Step 4: Split an oversize PR with Codex’s help

-If the PR already exists and you don’t want to discard the work:
+If the PR already exists and you don’t want to discard the work, run /review first so Codex (and you) see the diff structure, then ask for a split:

 This PR has 50 files.
 Split it into 4 logical PRs: